 conduct an annual review of the minimum number of weekly work search contacts for each county; and

-submit the following information to TWC’s no later than March 31:
+submit the following information to TWC’s Workforce Program Policy department no later than March 31:

-he number of required weekly work search contacts by county
+The number of required weekly work search contacts by county

-he Board’s methodology for formulating the number of required weekly work search contacts by county above or below three
+The Board’s methodology for formulating the number of required weekly work search contacts by county above or below three

-LF: Boards may adjust the number of required weekly work search contacts at any time, as local labor market information and conditions warrant.
+LF: Boards may adjust the number of required weekly work search contacts to a number equal to or above the required minimums at any time, as local labor market information and conditions warrant.

-NLF: If the Board adjusts the number of required weekly work search contacts, it must provide written notification of the changes to the no later than two weeks after adoption of the policy by the Board.
+NLF: If the Board adjusts the number of required weekly work search contacts, it must provide written notification of the changes to the Workforce Program Policy department no later than two weeks after adoption of the policy by the Board.

 LF: For the purposes of §815.28(f), Boards may consider the factors constituting appropriate guidelines described in the table below when evaluating the number of work search contacts required of UI claimants.